briankoser/sfc-listeners-guide/episodes/0230-back-to-the-futures-self-lacing-shows-are-real-and-other-news.md

 # News
 Take That, Science: Nike is making self-lacing sneakers for the anniversary of {% work "Back to the Future 2" %}.

-Matt says it's crazy that {% work "Supernatural" %} got renewed. <q class="archivist inline">And then it got renewed for 5 more seasons before ending in 2019!</q>
+Matt says it's crazy that {% work "Supernatural" %} got renewed. {% arc %}And then it got renewed for 5 more seasons before ending in 2019!{% endarc %}

 # Feedback
-Casey thanked Ben and Matt for their high audio quality because she can't stand low audio quality. <q class="archivist inline">Of course, they read this feedback on the episode Ben has to co-host over the phone, which results in poor audio quality. 😁</q>
+Casey thanked Ben and Matt for their high audio quality because she can't stand low audio quality. {% arc %}Of course, they read this feedback on the episode Ben has to co-host over the phone, which results in poor audio quality. 😁{% endarc %}